 Many modern smart toilets come with features that help reduce power usage:

-These features ensure the toilet isn’t constantly drawing high power.
+These features ensure the toilet isn’t constantly drawing high power, making it more like a low-power consumption toilet instead of an energy-hungry device.

 Smart Toilet vs Traditional Toilet: Electricity Comparison